NabiKAZ/Instagram-API-wiki/FAQ.md

 If you get `checkpoint_required` use this script: https://github.com/mgp25/Instagram-API/blob/master/examples/checkpoint.php

 Or login to your account using your mobile device, that should fix it.

+### Im getting Error 500

+This is a server internal error, due to some bad configuration, this is **NOT** an API issue, so don't open any issue related to this.
+If you use a proxy and you get this error, the proxy could be the problem.